-Follow the blog at nakedcomedy.blogspot.com.
-For more info and to register for classes, contact NAKEDCOMEDYLAB@gmail.com
+Please follow the blog at nakedcomedy.blogspot.com.
+For more info and to register for classes, you can contact NAKEDCOMEDYLAB@gmail.com

-Do you have to take your clothes off?
-Of course you don’t.
-But you do have to take your metaphorical clothes off.
-Once you know that you can stand in front of an audience with absolutely nothing, and still get laughs, you know you can do anything in comedy.
+You do have to take your metaphorical clothes off in this work.
+You have to know that you can stand in front of an audience with absolutely nothing, and nonetheless connect, be fascinating, be alive and watchable.
+And once you know that you can do that, you can do anything.